The Truth about Real Estate Flipping

 You should always have complete professional inspections performed on a home prior to purchasing to make sure there are not any extreme problems such as foundation problems or water damage.
 Hire a professional licensed contractor to do any repairs that are too difficult for you.

-The biggest mistake people make when they are flipping a property is paying top of the line prices for top of the line materials.
+The biggest mistake people make when they are flipping a property is paying top-of-the-line prices for top-of-the-line materials.
 Quality is important to any home buyer but this is not going to help you sell the home.
-Make sure you remodel based upon the area, marble floors and granite counter tops are out of range for a mediocre neighborhood.
-Stick with hard wood floors or carpet and a laminate counter top.
+Make sure you remodel based on the area, marble floors and granite countertops are out of range for a mediocre neighborhood.
+Stick with hardwood floors or carpet and a laminate countertop.